 Seek Advice from an Experienced Employment Lawyer

 Your employer has a legal obligation to investigate your sexual harassment complaint thoroughly and take necessary action.
 At California Employment Counsel, APC, we know that sexual harassment grievances in the workplace do not always result in positive outcomes.
-If your employer refuses to take your grievance seriously, contact one of our experienced attorneys today.
+If your employer refuses to take your grievance seriously, contact one of our experienced sexual harassment attorneys today.
 Contact us online or call (714) 266-1615 to discuss your legal rights.